ftgiuntini/ftgiuntini.github.io/index.md

 ## Welcome

 Welcome to my page!
-I try to make available here in a slightly more organized way the experimental codes involved in my research of social data data analysis, but also provide some codes that I develop for personal learning, for example, something I did.
+Welcome to my page!
+I try to make available here in a slightly more organized way the experimental codes involved in my research of social data data analysis, but also make available some codes that I develop for personal training even, for example, some course I did.
 Well, it's not a rule, lol.

 ## REPOSITORIES